-Geriatrics (≥65 years of age): The clinical pharmacology of methotrexate has not been well studied in older individuals.
+Geriatrics (≥65 years of age)

+The clinical pharmacology of methotrexate has not been well studied in older individuals.
 Due to diminished hepatic and renal function, as well as decreased folate stores in this population, relatively low doses should be considered.
 Fatal toxicities related to inadvertent daily rather than weekly dosing have been reported, particularly in elderly patients.
 Elderly patients should be closely monitored for early signs of hepatic, bone marrow and renal toxicity.

-Renal Impairment: Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) are contraindicated in patients with severe renal impairment (see CONTRAINDICATIONS and DOSAGE AND ADMINISTRATION-Special populations).
+Renal Impairment: ACH-METHOTREXATE is contraindicated in patients with severe renal impairment (see CONTRAINDICATIONS and DOSAGE AND ADMINISTRATION, Special populations).